Indian Institute of Mass Communication

-Indian Institute of Mass Communication (IIMC) is an Indian media centre of learning and civil service training institute for the Indian Information Service Cadre funded and promoted by the Government of India in New Delhi.
+Indian Institute of Mass Communication (IIMC) is a deemed-to-be-university, established on 17 August 1965, Delhi.
+Considered as the best media education institute of the country, it has five regional centers across India.
 The IIMC is an autonomous society under the Ministry of Information and Broadcasting.

-The then Minister in charge of Information and Broadcasting, Indira Gandhi formally inaugurated the institute on 17 August 1965.
+The Institute offers PG Diploma courses in media subjects like Journalism (Hindi, English, Odia, Urdu, Marathi and Malayalam), Radio and Television, Advertising & Public Relations, Digital Media, and Corporate Communication & Brand Management.
+It also offers Master of Arts programs in Media Business Studies, Strategic Communications, and New Media Communications.
+Additionally, the institute provides a Doctor of Philosophy program in Mass Communication and Journalism.

 Institutes

-The institute has headquarters in New Delhi and five regional campuses at Aizawl (Mizoram), Amravati (Maharashtra), Dhenkanal (Odisha), Jammu (J&K), and Kottayam (Kerala).
+The institute has its headquarters in New Delhi and five regional campuses at Aizawl (Mizoram), Amravati (Maharashtra), Dhenkanal (Odisha), Jammu (J&K), and Kottayam (Kerala).

+History

+The Indian Institute of Mass Communication (IIMC) was established on August 17, 1965, by the central government.
+It was an initiative of the Ministry of Information and Broadcasting.
+Then minister of this department, Smt.
+Indira Gandhi, attended the inauguration.
+Renowned journalist and diplomat Gopalaswami Parthasarathi is credited as the founder of the institute, and eminent press advisor H. Y. Sharada Prasad is also considered instrumental in its establishment.
+The blueprint of the institute was prepared by a team of communication experts headed by American scholar Wilbur Schramm, who is often regarded as the “father of communication studies”.

+On Jan 31, 2024, the Institute was granted Deemed University status.

 Academics

-IIMC teaches a variety of disciplines including print journalism, photo journalism, radio journalism, television journalism, English journalism, Hindi journalism, Urdu journalism, development communication, communication research, advertising and public relations, Digital media.
+IIMC teaches media disciplines including print journalism, photo journalism, radio journalism, television journalism, English journalism, Hindi journalism, Urdu journalism, development communication, communication research, advertising and public relations, corporate communication and brand management, media business studies, strategic communications, new media communications, and digital media.

 Admission to these courses is through an All India Entrance Examination followed by group discussions and interviews.

-It also offers Diploma Course in Development Journalism for non-aligned and developing countries.
-The institute was basically set up to provide training to the officers of the Indian Information Service.
-The institute also conducts each year a number of specialised short-term courses to meet the training needs of media personnel working in government and public sector organisations.
+It also offers a diploma course in Development Journalism for non-aligned and developing countries.
+The institute was originally set up to provide training to the officers of the Indian Information Service and continues to function as their primary training academy.
+The institute also conducts a number of specialized short-term courses each year to meet the training needs of media personnel working in government and public sector organisations.
+Notably, IIMC is the first media training institute in Asia to house a dedicated Communication Research Department, which undertakes research, analysis, and impact evaluation studies for various ministries and government bodies.